apache/flink-kubernetes-operator/docs/content.zh/docs/internals/startup.md

 - The watched namespaces come from the same configuration, and with `kubernetes.operator.dynamic.namespaces.enabled`, namespace changes adjust the controllers' informers at runtime.

 {{< hint warning >}}
-None of these is the running configuration.
-The operator derives its view from the spec and its own defaults, while the cluster can pick up settings the operator never sees: a `config.yaml` baked into the image, environment overrides, or properties the job sets programmatically.
-The configuration a pipeline actually runs with can therefore differ from everything the operator tracks.
+The runtime configuration covers a mapped subset of the job's settings, mainly the default parallelism, object reuse, the job's global parameters, and the checkpointing, state backend and changelog options, and only for as long as the job is running.
+Whatever falls outside that subset stays invisible to the operator, including a `config.yaml` baked into the image and environment overrides.
+The configuration a pipeline actually runs with can therefore still differ from what the operator tracks.
 {{< /hint >}}

 ### Services